georgeotj/InternetSoftwareDev3320/README.md

         │   └── // Documentation files
         │
         ├── node_modules
-        │   │   // If we use NodeJS for the server side instead of XAMPP,
+        │   │   // If we use NodeJS for the server side instead of XAMPP, This folder will contain all
-        │   │   // This folder will contain all the NodeJS dependencies required.
+        │   │   // the NodeJS dependencies required.
+When you type 'npm install' into the Webstorm
-        │   │   // When you type 'npm install' into the terminal on WebStorm, the
+        │   │   // terminal on WebStorm, the node dependencies will get installed here.
+Don't commit it ti
-        │   │   // node dependencies get installed inside here.
-Don't commit it to │   └── // The repo because they're generally heavy in terms of space.
+        │   └── // The repo because they're generally heavy in terms of space.
         │
-        ├── www
+        ├── www   ( might rename? a standard directory name I found ) │   │
         │   ├── Assets
         │   │   │
         │   │   ├── Audio